Date of Award:

 Lynn H. Davis

-Spaulding, Brent W., "Estimated Supply Response of Sugar Beet Production to Changes in Profitableness, Box Elder and Cache Countries, Utah, 1967" (1968).
+Spaulding, Brent W., "Estimated Supply Response of Sugar Beet Production to Changes in Profitableness, Box Elder and Cache Counties, Utah, 1967" (1968).
 All Graduate Theses and Dissertations.
 2963.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .